-We analyze three representative failure cases of QSGNN in document retrieval, each illustrating distinct limitations that inform our future research directions.

-\textbf{Bad Case 1}.
-Figure ~\ref{fig:bad_case_1} demonstrates QSGNN's failure to retrieve documents containing ``Freikorps'' due to a misspelled query terminology (``free crops'' should be ``Freikorps'', we changed the ``free crops'' to ``Freikorps'' then QSGNN could retrieve correctly).
-This spelling error caused QSGNN to prioritize non-critical entities like ``democratic government'' and ``Germany''.
+\textbf{Bad Case Analysis}.
+Figure ~\ref{fig:bad_case_1} and Figure ~\ref{fig:bad_case_2} reveal two bad cases for Quest-GNN.
+These two cases both stem from poor initial representation.
+In case 1 ``Freikorps'' is a misspelled query terminology, which should be ``free crops'' (we changed to the ``free crops'' then Quest-GNN could retrieve correctly).
+This leads Quest-GNN to prioritize non-critical entities like ``democratic government'' and ``Germany''.
 We also check the pre-training data and fine-tuning data, there is no information about the associations between ``free crops'' and ``Freikorps'', which exacerbates the model's confusion.

-\textbf{Bad Case 2}.
-Figure ~\ref{fig:bad_case_2} reveals QSGNN's limitation in processing specific term (``San Clemente'', ``Fuser'', ``Alberto''), which may not be well represented by QSGNN since they are absent from both pre-training and fine-tuning corpora.
-The model deflect to general terms like ``province'' and ``county'', retrieving irrelevant documents.

-\textbf{Bad Case 3}.
-Figure ~\ref{fig:bad_case_3} shows a typical bad case for QSGNN.
-In this case the term like ``Messi'' and ``Barcelona'' dwarf the key evidence ``Diego Maradona, who Messi can bring comparison to''.
-The sequential dependency between finding ``Diego Maradona'' and subsequent evidence (``June 1982 transfer record'') further complicates retrieval.
-It is difficult for query alignment to identify the correct information because huge amount of documents describing ``Messi'' and ``Barcelona'', which is also related to query, overwhelm the key snippets of ``Diego Maradona''.
+In case 2, ``San Clemente'', ``Fuser'' and ``Alberto'' are all under-represented since they are absent from both pre-training and fine-tuning corpora.
+However, all of them are important for correct retrieval.